15 Top Family Nurse Practitioner Professors

 Becoming a Family Nurse Practitioner (FNP) is one way that nurses can advance their career and gain a degree of autonomy that was previously not possible outside of becoming an MD.
 FNPs often work independently and have prescription capabilities.
 The focus of this specialty is on family, primary care meaning that FNPs work with people who are at all different points in their lifespan, offering health promotion advice, complete physical assessments, and care for acute illness as well as long-term chronic issues.

 Family Nurse Practitioners must earn their FNP credentials by sitting for a certification exam after earning either a Master’s Degree or a Doctorate of Nursing Practice.
+The pursuit of this specialization can be done through both on-campus and online FNP programs.
 The professors on this list teach at the postgraduate level.
 All have proven themselves to be dedicated educators in the field of nursing.
 More information on how these particular professors were chosen can be found in our methodology section.

 University of Illinois at Chicago